Crawley v Pompey: Away-Day Guide

 For the Half Moon, take the first left off Southgate Avenue into Brighton Road and the pub is further down the road on the right.

-For the Downsman, also go into Brighton Road, then take the first right into Wakehust Drive and the pub is further along on the left.
+For the Downsman, also go into Brighton Road, then take the first right into Wakehust Drive.
+The pub is further along on the left.

-In town there is the Wetherspoons pub, the Jubilee Oak, 6 High Street, Crawley, RH10 1BA, named after the oak tree planted in front of the pub to commemorate Queen Victoria’s Diamond Jubilee.
+In town there is the Jubilee Oak, 6 High Street, Crawley, RH10 1BA, named after the oak tree planted in front of the pub to commemorate Queen Victoria’s Diamond Jubilee.

 Near the station is the Railway pub, 2-4 Brighton Road, Crawley, RH10 6AA.

-It serves cask marque ales and has large TV screen.
+It serves cask marque ales and has big screen showing Sky and BT Sport.